Building Practitioners Board

 - Developing and publishing codes of practice for reference by building practitioners and for use by the Board and the Director in assessing practitioners' work and conduct.

-In addition to lodging in person at a Territory Business Centre, licensing / registration applications and renewals can be faxed, scanned or sent by mail to GPO Box 9800, Darwin, NT, 0801.
+In addition to lodging in person at a TBC, licensing / registration applications and renewals can be scanned and emailed or sent by mail to GPO Box 9800, Darwin, NT, 0801.
 Full lodgement details are recorded on application forms.

 If you intend to carry out the following residential building work in the Northern Territory, you must be registered with the Building Practitioners Board as a Building Contractor.